operand/agency/README.md

 for their communication.
 An operator cannot communicate with others until it is first added to a space.

-Since `Space`'s are `Operator`'s themselves, they may be nested, allowing for namespacing and hierarchical organization of the operators in your application.
+Spaces may be nested, allowing for namespacing and hierarchical organization of the operators in your application.

+All operators may define public "actions" that other operators can discover and invoke at run time.
+Actions also specify an access policy, allowing you to control access and ensure safety.

-To summarize, the two classes of `Operator` and `Space` together create a simple API for defining and integrating complex applications that may mix AI, human, and traditional computing systems.
+To summarize, the two classes of `Operator` and `Space` together create a simple API for defining applications that may mix AI, human, and traditional computing systems, in a way that is intended for all to equally understand and use.

 Let's walk through a thorough example to see how this works in practice.